pantheon-systems/WordPress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Missing Woocommerce pages were created in default language
 * Fatal error while custom call not active currency switcher template
 * Duplicating from WooCommerce resulted in losing language data for the original product
+* Coupon with category restriction removed when switching language on cart page
 * PHP errors were shown on the admin dashboard when no orders existed and displaying errors was on
 * A fatal error (undefiend get_current_screen) was occurring in some conditions on the WP admin side
 * Cart widget shows wrong product names